jc-datarchitect/social_data_storytelling/README.md

 ---

+## Execution & Local Deployment

+To run the complete ETL, data blending, and predictive visualizations locally inside the production pipeline:

+1. Clone this repository locally.
+2. Ensure you download the national criminal microdata file manually as specified in the [Data Sources](#-data-sources--institutional-providers) section due to file size limitations.
+3. Launch your local environment and execute the notebook: `notebooks/data_storytelling_notebook.ipynb`.

+---

 ## Phase 1: National Hate Crime Dynamics (2014–2024)

 This initial analytical phase dissects a decade of raw institutional records from Spain’s Ministry of the Interior.
 Instead of reading these metrics as a simple volume of violence, the data pipeline uncovers a complex sociostatistical behavior driven by institutional transparency, legislative updates, and reporting willingness.